kevinddf1/Visual-tracker-mean-shift/README.md

 ## Notes
-1. This program comes with many test input folders
+1. This program comes with many test input folders.
-2. Makefile is included, simply type `make` in the terminal can run an example
+2. Makefile is included, simply type `make` in the terminal can run an example.